What is an MSP (Managed service provider)?

 - Traditional server hosting: Customers borrow the hardware for their desired server structures.
 IONOS provides the hardware resources and supports the software installation by providing ready-made apps.
 The administration of the server is the responsibility of the customer.

 - Managed server hosting: When opting for a managed server from IONOS from IONOS, customers can also borrow the hardware for their desired server setup.
 In this case, IONOS will administer the server so that a client can confidently focus on day-to-day business processes instead.

-- Managed CMS hosting: Managed CMS offerings from IONOS, for example WordPress Pro, take things one step further.
+- Managed CMS hosting: Managed CMS offerings from IONOS take things one step further.
 Customers not only receive the hardware framework for the CMS of their choice (including WordPress, Joomla, PrestaShop, Contao, Magento).
 As a managed service provider, IONOS also ensures that the desired CMS (including the operating system) is correctly installed and always up to date.